JoeyStanley/real/cv.md

 ## Workshops

-<strong>Joey Stanley</strong>.
+**Joey Stanley**.
+Don’t like coding?
+Try these online visualization tools!
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+October 30, 2019.

+**Joey Stanley** and [Meagen Duever](https://twitter.com/mjduever).
+Send the right message: The dos and don’ts of color in data visualization.
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+October 23, 2019.

+**Joey Stanley**.
+Fidelity, integrity, and sophistication: Edward Tufte’s principles of data visualization.
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+October 16, 2019.

+**Joey Stanley**.
+Brand Yourself: Boosting Your Online Presence.
+Workshop given at the University of Georgia.
+Athens, GA.
+September 20 and 26, 2019.

+**Joey Stanley**.
+Generalize your plot appearance using custom themes in ggplot2.
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+September 4, 2019.

+**Joey Stanley**.
+Customizing your plots to make that perfect visual.
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+August 28, 2019.

+**Joey Stanley**.
+An intro to data visualization in R using ggplot2.
+Workshop given at the University of Georgia DigiLab.
+Athens, GA.
+August 21, 2019.

+**Joey Stanley**.
 Transform, reshape, and modify your data: Tidyverse Part 2.
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
-March 23.
+March 23, 2018.
 <a href="/downloads/180323-tidyverse_II" class="link" target ="_blank" title="view the handout online"></a>
 <a href="/downloads/180323-tidyverse_II.pdf" class="paper" target ="_blank" title="download the handout for this presentation"></a>

-<strong>Joey Stanley</strong>.
+**Joey Stanley**.
 Communicate to your audience with R Markdown.
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
-March 9.
+March 9, 2018.
 <a href="/downloads/180309-rmarkdown" class="link" target ="_blank"  title="view the handout online"></a>
 <a href="/downloads/180309-rmarkdown.pdf" class="paper" target ="_blank" title="download the handout for this presentation"></a>

-<strong>Joey Stanley</strong>.
+**Joey Stanley**.
 Clean and tidy data: Tidyverse Part 1.
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
-March 2.
+March 2, 2018.
 <a href="/downloads/180302-tidyverse_part1" class="link" target ="_blank"  title="view the handout online"></a>
 <a href="/downloads/180302-tidyverse_part1.pdf" class="paper" target ="_blank" title="download the handout for this presentation"></a>

-<strong>Joey Stanley</strong>.
+**Joey Stanley**.
 Visualizations II: Customizing plots in ggplot2.
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
-February 23.
+February 23, 2018.
 <a href="/downloads/180223-ggplot2-part2" class="link" target ="_blank"  title="view the handout online"></a>
 <a href="/downloads/180223-ggplot2-part2.pdf" class="paper" target ="_blank" title="download the handout for this presentation"></a>

-<strong>Joey Stanley</strong>.
+**Joey Stanley**.
 Visualizations I: Introduction to ggplot2.
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
-February 16.
+February 16, 2018.
 <a href="/downloads/180216-ggplot2-part1" class="link" target ="_blank"  title="view the handout online"></a>
 <a href="/downloads/180216-ggplot2-part1.pdf" class="paper" target ="_blank" title="download the handout for this presentation"></a>

-<strong>Joey Stanley</strong>.
+**Joey Stanley**.
 Building Interactive Webpages in R: Introduction to Shiny (Part 2).
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
-February 9.
+February 9, 2018.
 <a href="https://joeystanley.shinyapps.io/intro_to_shiny/" class="link" target ="_blank" title="view the handout online"></a>

-<strong>Joey Stanley</strong>.
+**Joey Stanley**.
 Building Interactive Webpages in R: Introduction to Shiny (Part 1).
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
-February 2.
+February 2, 2018.
 <a href="https://joeystanley.shinyapps.io/intro_to_shiny/" class="link" target ="_blank" title="view the handout online"></a>

-<strong>Joey Stanley</strong>.
+**Joey Stanley**.
 Intro to R (Part 2).
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
-January 26.
+January 26, 2018.
 <a href="/downloads/180126-intro-to-r-part2" class="link" target ="_blank"  title="view the handout online"></a>
 <a href="/downloads/180126-intro-to-r-part2.pdf" class="paper" target ="_blank" title="download the handout for this presentation"></a>

-<strong>Joey Stanley</strong>.
+**Joey Stanley**.
 Intro to R (Part 1).
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
-January 19.
+January 19, 2018.
 <a href="/downloads/180119-intro-to-r-part1" class="link" target ="_blank"  title="view the handout online"></a>
-<a href="/downloads/180119-intro-to-r-part1.pdf" class="powerpoint" target ="_blank" title="download the handout for this presentation"></a>
+<a href="/downloads/180119-intro-to-r-part1.pdf" class="slides" target ="_blank" title="download the handout for this presentation"></a>

-<strong>Joey Stanley</strong>.
+**Joey Stanley**.
 “An Introduction to the Tidyverse.”
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
 November 10, 2017.
 <a href="/downloads/171110-tidyverse_handout" class="paper" target ="_blank" title="download the handout for this presentation"></a>

-<strong>Joey Stanley</strong>.
+**Joey Stanley**.
 "An Introduction to ggplot2."
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
 October 12, 2017.
 <a href="/downloads/171012-ggplot2_handout.pdf" class="paper" target="_blank" title="open a pdf of the handout to this presentation a new window"></a>
 <a href="/downloads/170913-flyer.pdf" class="flyer" target="_blank" title="open a pdf of the flyer for this presentation in a new window"></a>

-<strong>Joey Stanley</strong>.
+**Joey Stanley**.
 "An Introduction to R: Learn the Basics."
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
 September 13, 2017.
 <a href="/downloads/170912-intro-to-r-handout.pdf" class="paper" target="_blank" title="open a pdf of the handout to this presentation a new window"></a>
 <a href="/downloads/170913-flyer.pdf" class="flyer" target="_blank" title="open a pdf of the flyer for this presentation in a new window"></a>

-<strong>Joey Stanley</strong>.
+**Joey Stanley**.
 "Be a Data Magician: An Excel Workshop for Humanists."
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
 January 27, 2017.
 <a href="/downloads/170127-ExcelWorkshop.pdf" class="paper" target="_blank" title="open a pdf of the handout to this presentation a new window"></a>
 <a href="https://digi.uga.edu/news/be-a-data-magician/" class="link" target="_blank" title="link to digi.uga.edu"></a>
 <a href="/downloads/170127-ExcelWorkshop-flyer.pdf" class="flyer" target="_blank" title="open a pdf of the flyer for this presentation in a new window"></a>

-[Emily McGinn](http://emilymcginn.com) & <strong>Joey Stanley</strong>.
+[Emily McGinn](http://emilymcginn.com) & **Joey Stanley**.
 “Brand Yourself: A professionalization workshop for grad students.”
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
 November 11, 2016.
 <a href="https://digi.uga.edu/news/brandyourself/" class="link" target="_blank" title="link to digi.uga.edu"></a>
 <a href="/blog/brand-yourself-1/" class="link" target="_blank" title="link to digi.uga.edu"></a>
 <a href="/downloads/161111-DigiLab-flyer.pdf" class="flyer" target="_blank" title="open a pdf of the flyer for this presentation in a new window"></a>